Euler's Formula

-The real number system, is algebraically incomplete.
-It cannot provide a solution to a simple equation like $x^2 = -1$.
+The real number system is algebraically incomplete, as it cannot provide a solution to a simple equation like $x^2 = -1$.
 To solve this, we must define a new number, the imaginary unit i, with the fundamental property that $i^2 = -1$.

 The algebraic definition of i has a geometric implication.